lucasherediadv/notes/doc/connect-wifi-with-nmcli.md

-# Connect to wifi with nmcli
+# Connect wifi with nmcli

 Fortunately Fedora supports my wifi card, so my next problem is connecting to a wifi network.